AI & Hiring

 I told the students something that stuck with them: in five years, every resume will mention AI proficiency.
 The advantage goes to the people who develop that proficiency now, while it's still a differentiator.

-One of the comments from a student after my talk really captured it.
-Daniel Paul put it well — the students who treat AI as a tool, not a crutch, are the ones who pull ahead.
+The distinction that came up afterward really captured it: the students who treat AI as a tool, not a crutch, are the ones who pull ahead.
 The same distinction applies to your firm.
 AI isn't a magic button you press to solve all your problems.
 It's a powerful tool that, when applied thoughtfully to specific workflows, transforms how your team operates.
 That philosophy of no hype, just building is central to everything we do.

-Since I started working with professional services firms in this community, I've seen the same thing happen.
-The firms that adopt AI early don't just get more efficient — they get more confident.
-Their teams stop dreading Monday mornings because the inbox isn't a disaster.
-Their owners stop worrying about missed calls because the system catches everything.
-Their clients notice the difference because responses come faster, renewals happen on time, and nothing falls through the cracks.
+When a firm adopts AI thoughtfully, the change isn't only about efficiency.
+It's about confidence.
+The team stops dreading Monday mornings because the inbox isn't a disaster.
+The owner stops worrying about missed calls because the system catches everything.
+Clients notice because responses come faster, renewals happen on time, and fewer things fall through the cracks.

 Where to Start